If you want to know the difference between a news story and a feature this is the guide for you.

 It will inform you of the lead times – the time between creating the story and publication – that you need to stick to.

-It will set your expectations for how you will be represented in the final piece of coverage.
+And it will set your expectations for how you will be represented in the final piece of coverage.

 Let’s get into it.